BRIEF SYNOPSIS OF WILD HISTORY

-Eight days later, on May 22, 2013, the Wenatchee City Council approved a deal to allow David White to move the Fresno Monsters (NAHL) to Wenatchee and keep their name and logo.
+Eight days later, on May 22, 2013, the Wenatchee City Council approved a deal to allow David and Lisa White to move the Fresno Monsters (NAHL) to Wenatchee and keep their name and logo.
 The team announced that it had retained coach Bliss Littler from the previous franchise on June 4, 2013.

 The move to the BCHL has been a positive one on every front.
 Fans have raved about the increased level of play.
 The travel demands are far more favorable with the average road trip on the bus being just over 6 hours, and many closer to 4 hours.
 In the Wild’s second season in the BCHL, they recorded their best regular season in team history, going 45-9-4 and winning the BCHL’s Ron Boileau Memorial Trophy for having the top record in the league.
 The 2017-18 season marks the ten year anniversary of Wenatchee Wild hockey.